-A new kitchen costs a considerable amount of money and hence, it is expected to last a long time.
+Surely, a new kitchen costs a considerable amount of money and hence, it is expected to last a long time.
 Building a new kitchen or remodeling an old one is a major undertaking.
 But there is a lot more involved than just selecting beautiful cabinets or changing a counter-top.
-It is all about careful planning of every element including installations such as plumbing and wiring.
+It is all about careful planning of every element, including installations, such as plumbing and wiring.
 I will explain myself next with all the basic elements that make up a dreamy kitchen.
-In any case you might also want to check out a beautiful gallery of inspirational kitchens.
+Hence, you’ll pick up some great kitchen improvement ideas.
+(In any case you might also want to check out a beautiful gallery of inspirational kitchens).

 The layout is probably the most important thing about any kitchen.
-A great layout means a functional kitchen.
-When planning out a kitchen layout it’s best to consider it in zones (cooking, baking, preparation, cleaning and eating zones).
+A great layout means a functional, user friendly kitchen.
+Thus, it follows to try improving the layout.
+So in an effort to do that, it’s best to consider you kitchen layout in zones (cooking, baking, preparation, cleaning and eating zones).

 If you have an open floor plan then, direct viewing of the cleaning and cooking zones should be limited or better yet, eliminated altogether!
 It is unsightly to see a pile of unwashed dishes!
 Islands and bar bridges are a great solution to this problem.
 Besides, they can also accommodate for various zone activities and serve as fabulous breakfast nooks too.
 Moreover, the positioning of your appliances will dictate how cook-friendly your kitchen will be.

-A well laid out layout must most definitely provide plenty of storage space for all your pots, pans etc. However, be realistic about your needs.
+A well laid out kitchen layout must most definitely provide plenty of storage space for all your pots, pans etc. However, be realistic about your needs.
 Don’t go out and buy yet another high-priced appliance that you’ll probably won’t ever use.
-Tip: if you like a counter free of unnecessary gadgets and appliances then make a provision for an appliance garage!
-In other words allocate a closed space to store your appliances preferably with some plugs inside for charging purposes.
+Tip: if you like a counter free of unnecessary gadgets and appliances, then make a provision for an appliance garage!
+In other words, allocate a closed space to store your appliances preferably with some plugs inside for charging purposes.

-One of the first things I notice in any kitchen is the lighting.
-Bad lighting means that the design process was not completed successfully.
+Now, one of the first things I notice in any kitchen is the lighting.
+A well lit kitchen is like eye candy.
+Bad lighting on the other hand, means that the design process was not completed successfully.
 Creepy shadows most definitely undermine any kitchen new or old.
 The color of the cabinets looks more stale and any chances of highlighting any stand-out features vanishes into thin air.
 The bottom line is that you should invest in a solid lighting plan!
-Think of accent pendant lights over the eating zone, recessed spotlights over the cooking and preparation zones and led lines underneath the top cabinetry.
+Think of accent pendant lights over the eating zone, recessed spotlights over the cooking and preparation zones and LED lines underneath the top cabinetry.
 There are so many different options, so trust your architect to point you to the right direction.